IBM/container-service-getting-started-wt/Lab 6/README.md

   * Capture 100% of service calls
   * Deploying a Sample Application

-  For the sake of simplicity, let’s deploy a small sample application which has a Java Wildfly component making read-only calls into a mysql database.
-This sample application is provided by Arun Gupta from Amazon Web Services.
+  For this lab, you will deploy a small sample application which has a Java Wildfly component, making read-only calls into a mysql database.
+You can get this application from  This sample application is provided by Arun Gupta from Amazon Web Services.

   After downloading the sample application, you will see the following files:
 ```